gammasoft71/Examples_Cocoa/README.md

 [FolderBrowserDialog](src/FolderBrowserDialog) Shows how to create a FolderBrowserDialog with NSOpenPanel.

+[FontDialog](src/FontDialog) Shows how to create a FontDialog with NSFontPanel.

 [OpenFileDialog](src/OpenFileDialog) Shows how to create an OpenFileDialog with NSOpenPanel.

 [MessageBox](src/MessageBox) Shows how to create a MessageBox with NSAlert.